Apisit-Lee/wc-ui/docs/zh-cn/text.md

 <wc-text rows="2" style="width: 100px;">This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.</wc-text>
 ```

+<wc-text>Hello world.</wc-text>

+<wc-text rows="2" style="width: 100px;">This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.This is a very long text.</wc-text>